 Leave - ancillary and defence leave

-Paid leave for absences such as for Australian Defence Force, emergency leave, eligible community service and jury service.
-This is a new payment classification introduced for Phase 2 reporting.
+Paid leave for absences such as for Australian Defence Force, emergency leave, eligible community service, and jury service.

 Leave - cash out of leave in service

-Leave entitlement earnings that have been paid out in lieu of the employee taking the absence from work.
-This option represents Fair Work entitlements as defined in an award, enterprise agreement or contract of employment (for award and agreement free employees).
-When leave is cashed out, it reduces the balance of the entitlement, as occurs if the absence was taken, but on the date of payment rather than over the duration of the absence.
-This is a new payment classification introduced for Phase 2 reporting.
+Leave entitlement earnings that you have paid out instead of the employee taking the absence from work.
+The option represents Fair Work entitlements as defined in an award, enterprise agreement, or contract of employment (for award and agreement free employees).
+When leave is cashed out, it reduces the balance of the entitlement, as occurs if the absence was taken, but on the date of payment, rather than over the duration of the absence.

 Leave - other paid leave